rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 The Mac side never sat still.
-We started with minikube, dropped it to drive Apple's Hypervisor.framework via the docker-machine-driver-hyperkit, then replaced it with Lima and QEMU.
+We started with minikube, dropped it to drive Apple's Hypervisor.framework via the docker-machine-driver-hyperkit, then replaced it with Lima and QEMU[^qemu].
 Each move was a rebuild of the layer that creates the VM, installs k3s, and wires up the network.
 When Apple later shipped its own Virtualization framework, VZ, moving to it was mostly a matter of telling Lima to use it.